pragma-/pbot/README.md

 Plugin | Description
 --- | ---
-[Battleship](lib/PBot/Plugin/Battleship.pm) | The classic Battleship board game, simplified for IRC [Connect4](lib/PBot/Plugin/Connect4.pm) | The classic Connect-4 game.
+[Battleship](lib/PBot/Plugin/Battleship.pm) | The classic Battleship board game, simplified for IRC.
+Multiple players can compete at once on the same battlefield!
+[Connect4](lib/PBot/Plugin/Connect4.pm) | The classic two-player Connect-4 game.
 [Spinach](lib/PBot/Plugin/Spinach.pm) | An advanced multiplayer Trivia game engine with a twist!
 A question is shown.
 Everybody privately submits a false answer.
 All false answers and the true answer is shown.
 Everybody tries to guess the true answer.
 Points are gained when people pick your false answer!
+[Wordle](lib/PBot/Plugin/Wordle.pm) | Guess a word by submitting words for clues about which letters belong to the word.
+[WordMorph](lib/PBot/Plugin/WordMorph.pm) | Solve a path between two words by changing one letter at a time.

 #### Applets
 Applets are external command-line executable programs and scripts that can be